 We recently welcomed Ajimal, winner of the Focusrite Dream Recording Competition, to the world-famous AIR Studios in London to record with producer Guy Massey.

-A full overview of the weekend's events will be featured soon in Sound on Sound magazine, but in the meantime we spoke to Francis O'Hanlon, aka Ajimal, to discuss the competition experience.
+We spoke to Francis O'Hanlon, aka Ajimal, to discuss the competition experience.

 What was your initial reaction when you found out you won the competition?